 Your teeth are composed of and sustained by minerals.
 When your teeth lose minerals faster than they gain minerals, you start to notice unpleasant symptoms like sensitivity.
 You can combat this issue with a mineralizing toothpaste that restores calcium, phosphate, zinc, magnesium, and other essential minerals into your enamel and dentin.

-You can also use a desensitizing toothpaste that reduces sensitivity by blocking the transmission of feelings from nerves to tooth surface.
+You can also use a desensitizing toothpaste that reduces sensitivity by blocking the transmission of feelings from nerves to the tooth surface.
 This effect builds over time, so you need to continue using the toothpaste to feel the benefits.

 Mouth Guard for Grinding